apache/drill/_docs/sql-reference/sql-commands/084-limit-clause.md

 ---
 title: "LIMIT Clause"
-date: 2018-08-05 04:52:50 UTC
+date: 2019-04-18
 parent: "SQL Commands"
 ---
 The LIMIT clause limits the result set to the specified number of rows.
 You can use LIMIT with or without an ORDER BY clause.

+Starting in Drill 1.16, you can configure an automatic limit on the number of rows returned from a result set.
+See [Setting an Auto Limit on the Number of Rows Returned for Result Sets]({{site.baseurl}}/docs/planning-and-execution-options/#setting-an-auto-limit-on-the-number-of-rows-returned-for-result-sets).

 ## Syntax